 The Vocations team in Sheffield Diocese want to help and support vocations across the Diocese.
 Over the next year, we are hoping to produce some resources which will enable all our churches to help all of us hear the ways in which God is calling us already, but may also be calling us in the future.

-On this page, you can find vocations resourcesfor your church to help you think and encourage your whole church to think about their calling.
+On this page, you can find resourcesfor your church to help you think and encourage your whole church to think about their calling.

 You can find out more about the different ministries that people undertake within Sheffield Diocese and how you can consider if that is what God is calling you too.